Quality declaration - summary

-The Survey of Education and Work (SEW) is conducted in May each year throughout Australia as part of the Australian Bureau of Statistics (ABS) household survey program.
-For information on the institutional environment of the ABS, including its legislative obligations, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.
+For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-The Survey of Education and Work provides information for a range of key indicators relating to the educational participation and attainment of persons aged 15 to 74 years, along with data on their transition between education and work.
+The Survey of Education and Work (SEW) provides information for a range of key indicators relating to the educational participation and attainment of persons aged 15 to 74 years, along with data on their transition between education and work.

 is used to classify the Level and Field of education.
 The ASCED is a national standard classification which can be applied to all sectors of the Australian education system including schools, vocational education and training and higher education.

 for standard LFS exclusions).
-Additional exclusions from SEW are persons aged 75 years or older, institutionalised persons and boarding school pupils.
-Very remote areas, excluding Indigenous Communities, have been included since 2009.
-Persons permanently unable to work and persons aged 65 to 74 years who are not intending to work, or not in the labour force, or not marginally attached to the labour force were included for the first time in 2013.
+Additional exclusions from SEW are persons aged 75 years or older, institutionalised persons, boarding school pupils and persons in Indigenous Communities.
+Persons permanently unable to work and persons aged 65 to 74 years who are not intending to work, or not in the labour force, or not marginally attached to the labour force, were included for the first time in 2013.

-|The ABS has been conducting similar education and work surveys since 1964.
-These surveys were conducted annually, in February, from 1964 to 1974, in May 1975 and 1976, in August 1977 and 1978 and annually, in May, since 1979.
-Data from the survey are released approximately six months after they have been collected.|
+Data from the survey are released approximately six months after they have been collected.
+The ABS has been conducting similar education and work surveys annually since 1964.
+These surveys were conducted in February from 1964 to 1974, in May 1975 and 1976, in August 1977 and 1978, and in May since 1979.

 The LFS is primarily designed to provide estimates for the whole of Australia and, secondly, for each state and territory.
-The LFS is based on a sample of private dwellings (approximately 29,000 houses, flats etc) and non-private dwellings, such as hotels and motels.
-Until 2012, the number of completed interviews for the Survey of Education and Work each year (after taking into account scope and coverage exclusions) was around 39,000.
-In 2013, the sample size was around 43,600 due to the inclusion, for the first time, of all persons aged 65 to 74 years.
-For a complete list of scope and coverage inclusions and exclusions for the Survey of Education and Work, refer to the Explanatory Notes.|
+The LFS is based on a sample of private dwellings and non-private dwellings, such as hotels and motels.
+The number of completed interviews for the 2019 Survey of Education and Work (after taking into account scope and coverage exclusions) was 38,683.
+The sample size was achieved by obtaining a response rate of 91% from the Monthly Population Survey.

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.